gofiber/docs/blog/2026-02-12-build-a-crud-app-with-fiber.md

   -d '{"title":"Distributed Systems"}'
 ```

-## Practical Pitfalls (You Will Meet These)
+These are not just "demo commands."
+They are a minimum regression checklist for any CRUD service before merging route changes.

+## Practical Lessons Before You Ship This Pattern

-The recipe updates and deletes by title, which is fine for learning but fragile in production.
-Real systems should usually update/delete by immutable IDs.
+The recipe updates and deletes by title.
+That is fine for learning, but in production you should usually move to immutable identifiers (numeric ID, UUID, ULID).

-Also, do not return raw DB errors in production APIs.
-Map them to stable error responses early, before frontend teams start integrating.
+Also avoid sending raw database errors to clients.
+Stable API error contracts reduce frontend coupling and simplify incident handling.

+Finally, if you add auth/validation middleware later, keep the same flow discipline: parse -> validate -> execute -> map response.

 ## Recipe and Next Step

 - Primary reference: [gofiber/recipes/gorm-postgres](https://github.com/gofiber/recipes/tree/master/gorm-postgres)

-If you want to evolve this into production shape, the next step is adding request validation and moving routes under `/api/v1` with explicit response contracts.
+A strong next step is to add validation and move routes under `/api/v1` with consistent response envelopes (`data`, `error`, `meta`).
+That gives you a cleaner base before feature count grows.